Oakland Astronomy Club

 Fill out the Outreach Guest List Form to join our guest list and be invited to Public Observing Nights at our semi-dark-sky observing platform at Addison Oaks County Park.

-Community-Hosted Outreach Events planned for January and February.
+Community-Hosted Outreach Events planned for February and March.

 February 7th